Void type

-The void type, in several programming languages derived from C and Algol68, is the return type of a function that returns normally, but does not provide a result value to its caller.
+The void type, in several programming languages, more so curly bracket programming languages derived from C and ALGOL 68, is the return type of a function that returns normally, but provides no result value to its caller.
 Usually such functions are called for their side effects, such as performing some task or writing to their output parameters.
-The usage of the void type in such context is comparable to procedures in Pascal and syntactic constructs which define subroutines in Visual Basic.
+The use of the void data type in such context is comparable to procedures in Pascal and syntactic constructs which define subroutines in Visual Basic.
 It is also similar to the unit type used in functional programming languages and type theory.
 See Unit type#In programming languages for a comparison.

-C and C++ also support the pointer to void type (specified as void *), but this is an unrelated notion.
-Variables of this type are pointers to data of an unspecified type, so in this context (but not the others) void * acts roughly like a universal or top type.
+C and C++ also support the void pointer (or pointer to void type), denoted void*, but this is an unrelated notion.
+Variables of this type are pointers to data of an unspecified type, so in this context (but not the others) void* acts roughly like a universal or any type; it does not literally "point" to a void in memory.
 A program can convert a pointer to any type of data (except a function pointer) to a pointer to void and back to the original type without losing information, which makes these pointers useful for polymorphic functions.
 The C language standard does not guarantee that the different pointer types have the same size or alignment.

 In C and C++

 A function with void result type ends either by reaching the end of the function or by executing a return statement with no returned value.
 The void type may also replace the argument list of a function prototype to indicate that the function takes no arguments.
 Note that in all of these situations, void is not a type qualifier on any value.
 Despite the name, this is semantically similar to an implicit unit type, not a zero or bottom type (which is sometimes confusingly called the "void type").
 Unlike a real unit type which is a singleton, the void type lacks a way to represent its value and the language does not provide any way to declare an object or represent a value with type void.

+In other C-derived languages, such as Java and C#, void exists similarly with the same use.
+While Java does not have explicit pointers, C# has void* inside of unsafe blocks.